Skip to content

 • Providing false information to the landlord database

 The tribunal will also be able to consider previous RROs or civil penalties when deciding on an award.
+The introduction of the ombudsman service is intended to help settle disputes quickly and cost-effectively.

 Illegal Evictions